 Context and scientific objectives

-Despite increasing concerns about high rates of morbidity from respiratory infections in refugee camps, the etiology of community-acquired pneumonia among children and adults in the midst of a humanitarian crisis is unknown.
+Despite growing concerns about the increasing number of cases of respiratory infections in refugee camps, the causes of community-acquired pneumonia among children and adults in humanitarian crises are unknown.

-The PEARL study will be the first to systematically establish the prevalence and role of pathogenic microorganisms in the respiratory tract during a humanitarian crisis.
-This will provide an evidence base to evaluate epidemiological risks, design public health interventions such as vaccination, and develop effective treatments.
+The PEARL study is the first to systematically establish the prevalence and role of pathogenic microorganisms in the respiratory tract during a humanitarian crisis.